 - 13 fortress divisions.

-- The general reserve comprised a further 17 infantry, 2 motorised and 3 armoured divisions.
+- The general reserve comprised a further 17 infantry, 2 motorized and 3 armored divisions.

 The backbone of the French Army was the infantry which, apart from increased firepower, was in organization and training, very similar to that of World War I, and still relied on horse transport to a great extent.
 The basic French infantry division had provided a model for those of many other countries, and consisted of a divisional headquarters, three infantry regiments, two artillery regiments, and a reconnaissance group of 4 squadrons: headquarters, motor-cycle, horse and weapons.

-Between January and May 1940, four reserve armoured divisions were formed and placed at the disposal of the General Headquarters.
+Between January and May 1940, four reserve armored divisions were formed and placed at the disposal of the General Headquarters.
 These divisions absorbed a number of the above-mentioned tank battalions and companies.
-Armoured fighting vehicles were also to be found in the cavalry divisions undergoing mechanisation, in five light cavalry divisions which were also still not completely mechanised, and in the reconnaissance groups.
-All these formations combined horsed cavalry, motor-cycle troops, armoured cars, tanks, and infantry mounted in cross-country vehicles.
+Armored fighting vehicles were also to be found in the cavalry divisions undergoing mechanization, in five light cavalry divisions which were also still not completely mechanized, and in the reconnaissance groups.
+All these formations combined horsed cavalry, motor-cycle troops, armored cars, tanks, and infantry mounted in cross-country vehicles.